pain relief music

 How Our Pain Relief Music Works

-This program is intended for regular, daily use by anyone with mild to chronic pain.
+This program is designed for regular, daily use and is suitable for individuals experiencing mild to chronic pain.

-Simply sit or lie down, close your eyes, relax and press play.
+To begin, simply find a comfortable position, either sitting or lying down, close your eyes, relax, and press play.